 After the test-drive period, Root will send you a quote if it likes what it sees.

-Root Insurance coverage options and discounts
+Root Insurance coverage

 - Bodily injury liability coverage: This coverage pays for medical expenses, lost wages or funeral expenses of other drivers or passengers when you are at fault for an accident.